leacode/SwiftWings/README.md

 [![Codecov](https://codecov.io/gh/leacode/SwiftWings/branch/master/graph/badge.svg)](https://codecov.io/gh/leacode/SwiftWings)

 `SwiftWings` is A collection of Swift extensions.
 It support iOS, macOS, tvOS, watchOS.
-You can also integrate the framework in your server side project by using Swift Package Manager.
+You can also integrate the framework in your server-side project by using Swift Package Manager.

 ## Requirements